What Your Dentist Wants to Say to You

 As a patient, you probably have a lot of questions for your dentist.
-But have you ever wondered how many questions and/or comments your doctor has for you?
-Here are five things dentists around the country say they want to say to their patients as they are working on their mouths about their oral health: Dentist in West Lakeland MN
+But, have you ever wondered how many questions and/or comments your doctor has for you?
+Here are five things dentists around the country say they want to say to their patients when working on their mouths about their oral health: Dentist in West Lakeland MN

 Take a closer look at your tongue – The tongue gives a lot of information regarding the health of the rest of the body.
 For example, if the tip of the tongue is red, it can be a sign of thyroid or heart problems; if the tongue has a yellow/green tint, it can mean liver or gallbladder problems.
 We often think of the mouth as simply the teeth and gums, but it is really a lot more than that.

 Bleeding gums are a red flag – It is common for gums to bleed a little bit after a good, long brushing or cleaning, but excessive gum bleeding can mean significant inflammation and infection that has potential to spread to the rest of your body.

 Oral cancer is one of the most deadly cancers – People don’t check for signs of oral cancer as much as they should, as it is one of the most deadly cancers.
 Signs of multiple, consistent lesions on the tongue or in the mouth.
 No matter how small they may be, say something to the dentist.
 It could end up saving your life.
 Dentist Office West Lakeland MN | West Lakeland MN Dentists

 Too much exercise can ruin your smile – Exercise is very healthy for the body, but if one does not stay properly hydrated and exercises too much, your smile can be affected.
 Sweat diminishes the amount of saliva in the mouth, leading to dehydration.
 Sports drinks are often consumed during exercise, as well, and those are full of sugars that can ruin your teeth and gums.